Currently shipping Toronto, ON

 Protocol WatchAP2

-AP2 is the most underrated protocol of the decade.
+AP2 is the most underrated protocol of the decade, and most payments people haven't read the spec.

 Auth for agentic commerce, with intent signed by a human, delegated to an agent, and verifiable by a merchant.
 It's the missing link between "AI can browse for me" and "AI can actually buy for me without breaking dispute frameworks."
 Most people in payments haven't read the spec.
 They will, in about six months, in a panic.